 Traditional winter sports reign at Four Seasons in Vail, Whistler, Jackson Hole, St Petersburg and Geneva, all located at or near major ski resorts.
-But each destination is continually working to add more memorable ways to savour the slopes in Four Seasons style.
+And each destination is continually working to add more memorable ways to savour the slopes in Four Seasons style.

 At Four Seasons Resort and Residences Whistler, skiers and boarders refuel with slopeside gourmet meals, delivered to any on-mountain location they choose.
 Four Seasons Resort and Residences Vail lures adventurers with back-country skiing and snowboarding at Vail Pass: Hike to open bowls, low-angle glades and steeps that receive 400 inches of snowfall annually.
 Four Seasons Resort and Residences Whistler eases the commute with helicopter rides to a back-country base camp equipped with snowmobiles, snowbikes, skis and snowboards.